 Try Creativity 365 for Students and Teachers

-The fall 2019 semester is almost here, and you can access all of the tools mentioned in this post, plus 1TB of secure Kdan Cloud Storage, as part of the Creativity 365 suite of apps.
+The new semester is here, and you can access all of the tools mentioned in this post, plus 1TB of secure Kdan Cloud Storage, as part of the Creativity 365 suite of apps.

 Students and teachers can access these tools for a discount using their institutional email address!